Rejection Sensitive Dysphoria (RSD) & How to Manage It

 Many of us use destructive coping strategies, such as avoidance and seeking validation and reassurance from others.
 We engage in people pleasing, fawning, hypervigilance for signs of rejection in others which can come across as paranoia.
 We often turn to alcohol and substance abuse to reduce our anxiety and other difficult feelings and to calm our anxieties and feelings of shame.

-The RSD Monster drives future behaviour and decisions.
+The RSD Demon drives future behaviour and decisions.
 It steers us towards experiences where we feel safe, swerving us away from situations that may trigger an episode, such as social gatherings or job promotions.

 What does an episode of Rejection Dysphoria feel like? 😖